Title: Intelligent Sheep: Baa Ram Ewe…to your clan be true.

-This is an interactive sound performance and concert.
-This artwork uses local environmental data collected using ad hoc wireless networked devices for environmental monitoring, which are attached to the sheep.
-In this case the dozen sheep collect and send data about the environment, and respond to the space as a collective as they move about.
+This is an interactive sound art performance and concert.
+The sheep are observers of their own space, in control of their own environment.
+In this artwork the sheep become the performers creating sounds of the location in real time.
+This artwork uses local environmental data collected using ad hoc wireless networked devices which are attached to the sheep for environmental data monitoring.
+The dozen sheep collect and send data about the environment and respond to the space as a collective as they move about.

 Using wireless motes sensors and 420 sensors with GPS attached to the sheep.
 The movements of sheep in a field create a soundscape in real time.